 • PsyD students have completed the department’s exit survey.

 Official transcripts but not diplomas are issued to students who have unmet financial obligations.

 The diploma and transcript are ready approximately three and-a-half months after the semester of graduation.
 See the Graduation Guidebook for specific dates.
 Students wanting additional copies of the transcript must submit a Transcript Request and fee.

-All graduation applicants are sent a link to the graduation survey.
+All graduation applicants are sent a link to the university's graduation survey.
 The information gathered helps CIIS see what we are doing well and what we can to better for the benefit of future students.
 The survey, while optional, is therefore strongly encouraged.